Yorkville Historical Society

 • August: No meeting

 • September 25: Board meeting 5:45 p.m.
 General meeting 7:00 p.m.
-(Zach Lemhouse presentation)
+(Zach Lemhouse presentation 2nd in the series)

 • October 23: Board meeting 6:00 p.m.